 Notice Drs.
 Bentley and Robertson don’t mention fertilizer on page one of their book about soils and fertilizer.
 They mention soil physical and chemical composition.
 And water.
 And although their book is almost 50 years old, and only 48 pages long, it was an essential primer when I was a student and is still relevant from the view of soil physical and chemical condition.

-One factor affecting soil chemistry is pH.
+One factor affecting soil chemistry is soil pH.
 Soils high (basic) or low (acidic) in pH will affect specific organisms in the soil and this affects nutrient availability.
-According to the very excellent book Elements of the Nature and Properties of Soils high calcium and near neutral pH generally result in the largest, most diverse bacterial populations.
-Also, the authors stress soil fauna and flora are indispensable to plant productivity.
-One example they give is that nitrates are present in the soil due to microorganisms transforming them from ammonia.
-Likewise phosphorus, sulfur, Iron and manganese are more available because of microbial activity.
+According to another excellent book Elements of the Nature and Properties of Soils high calcium and near neutral pH generally result in the largest, most diverse bacterial populations.
+Also, the authors’ stress soil fauna and flora as indispensable to plant productivity.
+One example they give is that nitrates ( a necessary form of plant-available nitrogen) are present in the soil due to microorganisms transforming them from ammonia ( a frequent ingredient in fertilizer that is inaccessible to plants.)
+Likewise phosphorus, sulfur, Iron and manganese are more available because of microbial activity so the authors advise you keep your soils at a neutral pH.

-Soils in every garden will differ as the natural soils in the area differ but the importance of soil management to keep the acidity neutral is paramount.
-Adding organic matter very positively affects soil chemistry and soil physical condition.
+Soils in every garden will differ as the natural soils in the area differ but the importance of soil management to keep the soil neutral is paramount.
+Adding organic matter and other amendments affects soil chemistry and soil physical condition so be careful what you add when trying to improve soils.

 Another very important effect on microorganisms is water.
 If there is stagnant or sitting water, available oxygen levels are lower and the natural levels of beneficial microorganisms are also lower.
 Again, the amount of organic matter in natural soil affects the drainage of the soil and the air spaces retained in the soil.